pedrocurvo/HAET/docs/source/architecture.rst

 HAET combines the strengths of two powerful neural architectures to efficiently process mesh data at multiple scales:

-1. **Transolver++**: An enhanced transformer-based architecture for solving PDEs on general geometries with adaptive temperature and eidetic states
+1. **HAETransolver++**: An enhanced transformer-based architecture for solving PDEs on general geometries with adaptive temperature and eidetic states
 2. **Erwin**: A tree-based hierarchical transformer for large-scale physical systems

 Problem Statement